Here are some of the ways you can volunteer with the PFTP:

 If you would like to hear about additional volunteer opportunities as they arise, click here to sign up for our monthly e-Newsletter.

-If you have particular skills or services you would like to contribute, please contact Katy to discuss the possibilties: katy [at] portlandfruit.org / 503-284-6106.
+If you have particular skills or services you would like to contribute, please contact Lynn to discuss the possibilties: lynn[at] portlandfruit.org / 503-284-6106.
 Thank you!

-Become a Harvest Leader
+Volunteer as a Harvest Leader

 Volunteer as a Fruit Monitor

 Fruit Monitor volunteers serve as an important role in the harvest planning process.
 Fruit Monitors will conduct site visits at registered tree sites to assess the quality, quantity, and ripeness of fruit so that we can determine if and when to schedule a harvesting party.

 Portland Fruit Tree Project hosts three to four interns per season.
 Internship focus varies depending on time of year, and current needs / activities.
 PFTP internships are unpaid, but help develop a number of marketable, resume-building skills.
 If you are interested in internship opportunities, check out Jobs & Internships for current needs.